A model for configuration spaces of points: The real homotopy type of and

 \begin{thm} Let $M$ be an orientable compact manifold without boundary of dimension $D\geq 4$, such that $H^1(M,\R)=0$.
 Then the real homotopy type of $\FM_M$ depends only on the real homotopy type of $M$.
 By this statement we mean that there is a zigzag of quasi-isomorphisms of symmetric sequences of dgcas over $\R$

-with $X$ being a sequence of dgcas defined using only knowledge of the quasi-isomorphism class of $\Omega_{PA}(M)$ as a real dgca. \end{thm} \begin{rem} We remark that we generally work with unbounded cochain complexes, and a priori in the zigzag as constructed above there will occur dgcas which have unbounded degrees.
+with $X$ being a sequence of dgcas defined using only knowledge of the quasi-isomorphism class of $\Omega_{PA}(M)$ as a real dgca. \end{thm}

+\begin{rem} We remark that we generally work with unbounded cochain complexes, and a priori in the zigzag as constructed above there will occur dgcas which have unbounded degrees.
 However, the concrete $X$ we use is (cf. above) $X=\pdGraphs_M^{\geq 3}$, which is concentrated in non-negative degrees.
 Furthermore, $X$ is cofibrant in the category of sequences of (unbounded) dgcas, and by homotopy lifting of the zigzag we may in fact construct a quasi-isomorphism of dgcas $X\to \Omega(\FM_M)$.
 For the statement above it is hence inessential whether we work over non-negatively graded cochain complexes or cochain complexes of unbounded degrees. \end{rem}

 Moreover, if we suppose $M$ to be parallelized, the action of the Lie algebra $\GC_M$ on $\Graphs_M$ is compatible with the right $\Graphs_D$ module structure.
-In that case we obtain a stronger version of the previous Theorem.
+In this case, the (real homotopy type) of $\Graphs_M$ as a right $\Graphs_D$ module is determined by (the gauge equivalence class of) the Maurer-Cartan element $z_M$.
+In that case, by the same argument we obtain a stronger version of the previous Theorem.

 \begin{thm} Let $M$ be a parallelizable compact manifold without boundary of dimension $D\geq 4$, such that $H^1(M,\R)=0$.
 Then the real homotopy type of the operadic right module $\FM_M \aor \FM_D$ depends only on the real homotopy type of $M$, in the sense that there is a zigzag of quasi-isomorphisms of right dg Hopf comodules connecting $\Omega_{PA}(\FM_M)$ and some $X$, with $X$ depending only on the quasi-isomorphism type of the dgca $\Omega_{PA}(M)$. \end{thm}